denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-shards-that-share-data.md

 +++
 weight = 5
-title = "Shards: share data"
-description = The main issue with Shards is coordination between the instances.
+title = "Evolutions of Shards that share data" description = The main issue with Shards is coordination between the instances.
 It is solved by deploying a Shared Repository or wrapping the shared data with a service.
 +++

-# Shards: share data
+# Evolutions of Shards that share data

 One issue peculiar to [*Shards*]({{< relref "../../part-2--basic-metapatterns/shards.md" >}}) is that of coordinating the instances deployed, especially if their data become coupled\.
 The most direct solution is to let the instances operate a component that wraps the shared data: